Mississippi State Penitentiary: Parchman Farm and the Freedom Riders (1961)

 The Governor of Mississippi, Ross Barnett, visited the farm a few times to check on the activists.
-He reportedly told the guards to, "break their spirit, not their bones".
+He reportedly told the guards to "break their spirit, not their bones".
 The governor ordered the activists to be kept away from all other inmates and in maximum security cells.
-With that order given, the Freedom Riders were stuck in the cell for the most part with not a lot to do.

-As in many previous jailings of Civil Rights prisoners, they enthusiastically sang Freedom Songs, mostly direct descendants of slave spirituals.
+With that order given, the Freedom Riders were stuck in their cells for the most part with little to do.
+They reportedly enthusiastically sang Freedom Songs, mostly direct descendants of slave spirituals.
 They made up songs to fit their new place.
-The prisoners sang these songs almost non-stop.
-They tell us that this singing nourished their sense of unity, purpose and spirits.
-Guard Tyson and the other white guards found the singing irritating, and tried to stop it.
-He said that it was bothering the cooks.
-Considering that the cooks were all black, it was clear that the effect on the cooks would be to make them "uppity ..."
-He ordered the removal of the mattresses and bug screens to force the prisoners to stop singing.
-Next, the guards tried to barter with the activists.
-The superintendent finally apologized to the riders, and returned their belongings, as well as the mattresses and screens.
-It was notable that this negotiation occurred just hours before an inspection tour by a delegation of officials from Minnesota who were examining the treatment of the Freedom Riders.
-It was a welcome victory for the Freedom Riders.

 As the 45 Riders struggled in prison, many others were heading South to join the Freedom Rides.
 Winonah Myers was one of the women who went South and was eventually jailed for her activism.
 She witnessed the treatment first hand.
 She was treated just as the men were, with bad living quarters and worse clothing and meals.
 Although most of the Freedom Riders were bailed out after a month, Myers was the last to leave.
-She was visited as an activist.
-Their experience at Parchman gave the Freedom Riders credibility in the Civil Rights Movement.
+The riders' experiences at Parchman gave the Freedom Riders credibility in the Civil Rights Movement.